MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/introduction-01.md

     </html>
     ```

-1. Add a *canvas* html element inside the body to render contents of BabylonJS, as shown below.
-Note the canvas has id attribute, so that this html element can be accessed from JavaScript code later.
+4. Add a *canvas* HTML element inside the body to render the contents of BabylonJS.
+Note that the canvas has an id attribute, which lets you access this HTML element from JavaScript later on.

     ```html
     <body>